DmitriyEvchuk/Matrix/README.txt

-Sum matrix different size.Pay attention to the method "fillRezBuffMtr".
+Sum matrix different size.Pay attention to the method "fillRezBuffMtr"!